-At Newtown we use a system called ParentPay to communicate with parents, and for parents to pay for school related expenses such as trips and Before and After School Club.
-During your first week at school, you will receive a letter with your ParentPay log in details.
+At Newtown we use ParentPay for parents to pay for school related expenses such as trips and Before and After School Club.
+During your first week at school you will receive a letter with your ParentPay log in details.
 It is essential that you log in and activate your account straight away.
+We do not send out paper letters or text messages, so you need your ParentPay account to receive important messages and letters from school, as well as to pay for school expenses as we do not receive cash or cheques in school.
 Please speak to the office if you have any difficulties with this.